ResetXPDR/MSFS_AutoFPS/README.md

       - This method completely ignores FPS hence all FPS-related settings are removed from the UI. box to advise this.
     - FPS Cap - a specific configuration of Auto TLOD optimised for when a system FPS cap is in use.
-      - TLOD Extra - additional TLOD with favourable performance conditions.
+      - TLOD Extra – additional TLOD applied under favourable performance conditions.
-        - Applicable to FPS Cap mode in Expert mode and Non-Expert mode when an FPS cap is auto-detected.
+        - Applicable to FPS Cap mode in Expert mode, and to Non‑Expert mode when an FPS cap is auto‑detected.
-        - When enabled, set the target FPS to your FPS cap if you use one, or slightly below your usual FPS if not, for the logic to function properly.
+        - When enabled, set target FPS equal to your FPS cap if using one, or slightly below your usual FPS if not, for correct logic.
         - TLOD Base Extra
-          - When enabled, allows TLOD Extra **below** .
+          - When enabled, allows TLOD Extra below Alt TLOD Top.
-          - Multiplier is configurable between 1.5 and 4 (default 2) and auto-limited such that TLOD Base Min + Base Extra <= TLOD Top Min + Top Extra.
+          - Multiplier configurable between 1.5 and 4 (default 2); auto‑limited so TLOD Base Min + Base Extra ≤ TLOD Top Min + Top Extra.
+          - Multiplier tooltip shows TLOD Min including Extra total.
         - TLOD Top Extra
           - Force‑enabled to ensure TLOD/altitude logic functions correctly in this mode.
-          - Allows TLOD Extra **above** .
+          - Allows TLOD Extra above Alt TLOD Top.
-          - Multiplier is configurable between 1.5 and 4 (default 2) and auto-limited such that Top Max is capped at SimMaxLOD (default 1000).
+          - Multiplier configurable between 1.5 and 4 (default 2); auto‑limited so Top Max ≤ SimMaxLOD (default 1000).
+          - Multiplier tooltip shows TLOD Max including Extra total.
-        - TLOD Extra seek process will automatically start:
+        - TLOD Extra seek process starts automatically:
-          - When commencing a flight, irrespective of aircraft position, and at the end when on the ground and stopped.
+          - At flight commencement (regardless of aircraft position) and again when landed and stopped.
-          - When Climbing through Alt TLOD Top.
+          - On climb through Alt TLOD Top.
           - Periodically, every minute above Alt TLOD Top, if not already at TLOD Top Max.
-        - The seek process can be restarted manually via the Reset button if changed flight conditions render the original TLOD Base invalid.
+        - Seek can be restarted manually via Reset if flight conditions change and invalidate the original TLOD Base.
-        - When seeking there will be:
+        - When seeking:
-          - Large steps of up to TLOD Base on the ground, prioritising timeliness of completion.
+          - Large steps (up to TLOD Base) on the ground, prioritising timeliness.
-          - Small steps of the TLOD Step Size in the air, prioritising stutter minimisation.
+          - Small steps (TLOD Step Size) in the air, prioritising stutter minimisation.
-          - Intentional overshoot then reduction by a headroom amount (default 25) to create headroom.
+          - Intentional overshoot then reduction by headroom amount (default 25) to create margin.
-        - FPS cap breaches trigger an immediate reduction of the headroom amount, proportional to the magnitude of the FPS breach in non-seek occurrences.
+        - FPS cap breaches trigger immediate headroom reduction proportional to the magnitude of the breach (non‑seek occurrences).
-        - Avoid quickly panning external views, especially during initial scenery loading, to prevent temporary FPS drops and unnecessary TLOD reductions.
+        - Avoid rapid external view panning, especially during initial scenery loading, to prevent temporary FPS drops and unnecessary reductions.
-        - If FPS temporarily drops below the target during takeoff and TLOD decreases, it will progressively restore once conditions improve after passing Alt TLOD Top.
+        - If FPS drops below target during takeoff and TLOD decreases, it will progressively restore once conditions improve after passing Alt TLOD Top.
-        - The calculated TLOD Base Extra will be applied as an offset that increases the entire TLOD altitude schedule by that amount.
+        - Calculated TLOD Base Extra is applied as an offset, increasing the entire TLOD altitude schedule by that amount.
-        - If VRAM+ is active and VRAM limiting applies, TLOD Base Extra will be frozen or fully reset if the limitation is severe enough.
+        - If VRAM+ limiting is active, Base Extra is frozen or fully reset if the limitation is severe.
-        - Config file settings can be changed for headroom amount and re-seek enabled.
+        - Config file settings allow adjustment of headroom amount and re‑seek behaviour.
       - The following guidelines should be observed to get the best result from this mode:
         - Set TLOD Base Min and TLOD Top Min values within your FPS cap for worst-case performance during your flight type profile.
 TLOD Extra may increase TLOD with better performance but won't drop below the set values.
         - TLOD Base Extra is applied across the entire altitude schedule, potentially allowing very high TLOD Top Max a high multiplier if performance conditions are favorable, so be particularly conservative when setting TLOD Top Min.